Human rights in Hong Kong: Independence of the police and accountability on policing

 Regional police forces are not governed by a police authority consisting of elected officials and local members of public, but solely reports to the Security Bureau of HKSAR government, headed by appointed civil servants from the executive branch of government.

 Complaints about the police are handled by Complaints against Police Office (CAPO), which is not independent but part of the Hong Kong Police Force.
 The Independent Police Complaints Council (IPCC) is set up to independently review every case handled by CAPO, though the IPCC has no investigative powers, and is not involved in hearing appeals to CAPO rulings.

 Calls for reform, from both local non-government organisations, political parties as well as the UNCHR, have been largely ignored by the government.

 National security and Article 23 of Basic Law

 Hong Kong SAR has the constitutional duty of safeguarding national security by virtue of Article 23 of the Basic Law.
 In 2002, in order to fulfil their constitutional duty, the government tabled an anti-subversion bill.
 However, as with national security legislation in many countries, civil libertarians feared powers in the proposed law would erode the fundamental freedoms of the people.
-With the backdrop of an authoritarian sovereign state, there were fears that the proposed law would be used to suppress organisations which disagreed with the policies of either the Special Administrative Region or the Central Government.
+Since 2020, with the backdrop of an authoritarian sovereign state, the laws has been used to suppress organisations which disagreed with the policies of either the Special Administrative Region or the Central Government.